digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/5_Restrictions.rst

 A second common kind of restriction is one on data transformations.

-For example, the simple Iou in :ref:`simple_iou` allowed the no-op where the ``owner`` transfers to themselves.
+For example, the simple Iou in :ref:`simple_iou` allowed the no-op where the ``owner`` reassigns to themselves.
 You can prevent that using an ``assert`` statement, which you have already encountered in the context of scripts.

 ``assert`` does not return an informative error so often it's better to use the function ``assertMsg``, which takes a custom error message: